 No Permit Hiking

 Generally there is no ranger on duty during the night, and you could ascend the cables then.
 I once saw someone who did this get busted in the morning on the way down, so be prepared to pay a fine if you try it (not recommended).
+I also know of people who have done this successfully.
+For some people the fine might be worth it.

 And you don't need a permit when the cables are down.
 But again, this isn't something for someone without experience to try.
 People die when the cables are down.
 If you need to read this guide, you should not be climbing with the cables down.